 - new onset cough, fever (100.4ºF or higher), shortness of breath, new loss of taste or smell OR at least 2 of the following:

 - new onset of nasal congestion or runny nose

 - gastrointestinal symptoms of diarrhea, vomiting, or nausea

 If a person has a new symptom (for example, new loss of smell only) with no other diagnosis to explain it, they should stay home and talk to their health care provider about testing for COVID-19, even if it is the only symptom they are experiencing.

 Families are asked to monitor their child’s health by following a COVID-19 screening checklist for signs of infectious illness every day.
 If a child is showing any signs of illness and/or has been tested for COVID-19 and is waiting for a result they should stay home.

 Please see the MDH Covid-19 Decision Tree for more detailed information.

-Teachers and staff will monitor student health during the school day.
-Students showing signs of illness during school will be referred to the building nurse for an evaluation of symptoms.
+Students who show signs of illness while in school buildings will be referred to the building nurse for an evaluation of symptoms.
 A student who becomes ill during the school day will be brought to the designated isolation area in the school building until their parent/caregiver can arrange for pick up per MDH guidelines.
 (Resource: What to do when you are sick)

-How will we handle COVID-19 cases in our schools?
+How will we handle COVID-19 cases in our buildings?

 QUARANTINE keeps someone who was in close contact with someone who has COVID-19 away from others.